SkyflowFoundry/sky_cli/README.md

 2. Your Skyflow Account ID
 3. Your Skyflow Workspace ID (required for vault creation)

-Alternatively, you can set these as environment variables:
+You can also set these as environment variables:

 ```bash
 export SKYFLOW_BEARER_TOKEN="your-bearer-token"